How to Make an Upside-Down Tomato Planter

 Plant the Tomato

 Fill the bucket with potting soil.
 If the soil doesn’t already have fertilizer mixed in, add some now, as directed.
 The amount of soil you need depends on how you want to start the new plant.
-There are two approaches for planting an upside-down tomato: planting it right-side-up and letting it grow for a while before hanging it up and planting it upside-down from the start.
+There are two approaches for planting an upside-down tomato: planting it right-side-up and letting it grow for a while before hanging it up; or planting it upside-down from the start.

-Some people like to plant the tomato right-side-up to start with and let it grow until the plant reaches around 12 inches.
+Some people like to plant the tomato right-side-up to start with and let it grow until the plant reaches around 12 inches tall.
 The advantage of this is that the container won’t shade the tomato plant when the sun is overhead.
-Also, upside-down tomatoes try to grow up even if they are upside down; when you start it right-side-up, the plant won't contort so quickly.
+Also, upside-down tomatoes try to grow upward even if they are upside down; when you start it right-side-up, the plant won't contort so quickly.